King Lear and Metatheatre

 There are no stage directions in the quartos or the folios indicating where III,vi takes place or what’s supposed to be happening in the scene.
 The many references to game, — hounds, spaniels, foxes and polecats, decay and corruption,–correspond with the insides of a Jacobean hunting lodge.
 Shaftesbury, describing the lodge of Henry Hastings, Keeper of the New Forest during the reign of James I writes:

-I believe that the mock trial of Lear’s daughters comes into being upon his “discovery” of some fox skins behind the curtains:
+The mock trial of Lear’s daughters comes about upon his “discovery” of some fox skins behind the curtains:

 Fool.
 He’s mad that trusts in the tameness of a wolf, a horses’s health, a boy’s love, or a whore’s oath.